Detecting dark matter using optically trapped Rydberg atom tweezer arrays

-Utilizing such recent progresses in the field, we propose an experiment to search for wave-like DM using Rydberg atoms.
-Specifically, we consider a class of wave-like DM that induces an effective oscillating electric field, which can drive transitions between different Rydberg states.
+In the present analysis, we consider a class of wave-like DM that induces an oscillating effective electric field, which can drive transitions between Rydberg states.
 The observation of such transitions could be interpreted as a possible signal of wave-like DM.

 For the DM detection, we consider the following experimental setup.
-We use Rydberg atoms trapped in OTAs, with a static magnetic field being applied.
-(The total number of Rydberg atoms is denoted by $n_{\rm Ryd}$).
-The external magnetic field is varied in order to scan over DM masses.
-Using the trapped Rydberg atoms, the following measurement cycle is repeated: (i) state preparation, in which all Rydberg atoms are initialized in a specific state $\ket{i}$; (ii) exposure to the DM-induced electric field for a duration comparable to the coherence time $\tau$; and (iii) readout of the Rydberg state.
+We use ytterbium (Yb) Rydberg atoms trapped in OTAs under a static magnetic field (the total number of Rydberg atoms is denoted by $n_{\rm Ryd}$).
+The external magnetic field is varied to scan over DM masses; we consider a magnetic field of $O(1)\ {\rm kG}$, which yields a frequency scan range of $O(1-10)\, {\rm GHz}$ (see Fig.\ \ref{fig:ffi}).
+Such a strong magnetic field does not hinder the readout quality of the Yb Rydberg states \cite{Muniz:2024}.
+Using the trapped Rydberg atoms, the following measurement cycle is repeated: (i) state preparation, in which all Rydberg atoms are initialized in a specific state $\ket{i}$; (ii) exposure to the DM-induced effective electric field for a finite duration; and (iii) readout of the Rydberg state.
 Then, the number of Rydberg atoms found in a target state $\ket{f}$ is counted and denoted as $N_{\rm excite}$.
 If $N_{\rm excite}$ is large enough compared to the noise level, we may claim the discovery of the wave-like DM.
-Using this counting-based approach, we demonstrate that the proposed method can achieve sensitivity to certain DM parameter regions that have not yet been explored.
-Schematic overview of the experiment is shown in Fig.\ \ref{fig:overview}.
+Using this counting-based approach, we demonstrate that the proposed method can achieve sensitivity to certain DM parameter regions yet to be explored.
+A schematic overview of the experiment is shown in Fig.\ \ref{fig:overview}.

+To make our discussion simple and concrete, we consider the Rydberg states of $^{174}$Yb for DM detection.
+Its electron configuration at the ground state is [Xe]4f$^{14}$6s$^{2}$.
+One of the electrons in the 6s orbit can be highly excited, realizing a Rydberg state, on which we focus hereafter.
+In the absence of external magnetic and electric fields, the energy eigenstates are labeled by four quantum numbers: $\nu$ (effective principal quantum number, with which the energy of the electron is given by $-R/\nu^2$ with $R\simeq 13.6\ {\rm eV}$), $\ell$ (orbital angular momentum), $F$ (total angular momentum), and $m$ (the $z$-component of the total angular momentum).
+The Rydberg state with fixed $\nu$, $\ell$, $F$, and $m$ is denoted as $\ket{Q}\equiv\ket{\nu, \ell, F, m}$.

-\underline{\it Excitation and deexcitation of Rydberg atoms}: Excitation and deexcitation processes of Rydberg atoms due to the DM-induced electric field and those due to background BBR are both important, which are considered in the following.
+\underline{\it Excitation and deexcitation of Rydberg atoms}: To estimate the sensitivity, we consider both excitation and deexcitation processes of Rydberg atoms induced by the DM-induced effective electric field and by background BBR.
 In this Letter, we use the natural unit, i.e., $\hbar=c=1$.

 We focus on the dynamics of a highly excited electron in a Rydberg atom.
 The effective Hamiltonian is described in the following form: